Explainable Equivariant Neural Networks for Particle Physics: PELICAN: PELICAN explainability

 \subsection{Distributions of PELICAN weights}

-In Fig.~\ref{weights_parent_6W} we display the distributions of all PELICAN weights for models from Section~\ref{Wreco} trained targeting $p^W_{\mathrm{true}}$.
+In \figref{weights_parent_6W} we display the distributions of all PELICAN weights for models from \secref{Wreco} trained targeting $p^W_{\mathrm{true}}$.
 We also mark each constituent as either a $W$- or a $b$-daughter.
 This yields several observations.

 Firstly, nearly all weights are either non-negative or very slightly negative (e.g.~above $-0.1$) with a very sharp peak at zero (the peak is entirely to the left of zero to very high precision\footnote{The bin $[-10^{-6},0)$ contains about 100 times more constituents than the bin $[0,10^{-6})$.}).
 This is the first feature that justifies the interpretation of PELICAN as a \textit{soft clustering} method.
-Since our inputs represent realistic events, all input 4-vectors in them are causally related, and in particular they belong to the future light cone, as does the target vector.
+Since our inputs represent realistic events, all input 4-vectors in them are timelike, as is the target vector.
 This implies that no linear combination of these vectors with positive coefficients can produce a zero vector.
 The distributions, therefore, show that PELICAN weights assigned to $b$-daughters are not ``contaminated'' with these degenerate combinations.

 Secondly, the truth-level distribution is highly concentrated at $0$ and $1$ and very closely matches the binary clustering solution.
 That is, almost all constituents assigned weight $0$ are $b$-daughters, and almost all of those assigned $1$ are $W$-daughters.
 Nevertheless, $30\%$ of $b$-daughters are assigned positive weights, prompting further investigation.
-Moreover, the distribution of $W$-daughter weights in the \Delphes case is so spread out that it becomes difficult to explain it by a mere analogy with clustering.
+Moreover, the distribution of $W$-daughter weights in the \Delphes case is so spread out that it becomes difficult to explain it via a mere analogy with clustering.